-In the cold grip of January in Northern Michigan, we leave the gentility of the grape for the warmer comfort of the hard stuff finely rendered in the copper pots and column stills of Northern Michigan's craft distilleries.
-With the American cocktail renaissance well under way and the perverse faux martini mania of the last decade behind us, we see Michigan, especially Northern Michigan, developing world-class artisan spirits to complement its exploding wine and beer industries.
+With the American cocktail renaissance well under way and the perverse faux martini mania of the last decade behind us, we see Michigan, especially Northern Michigan, diving in with artisan spirits.
 Whether your pleasure is the ghost of a perfect apricot effusing from a glass of eau de vie, the spicy caramel depth of rye whiskey or the glacial buzz of good vodka, we have it on both sides of the 45th parallel.
 Grab your jigger and some joie de vivre as we profile four killer distilleries north and south.

 Black Star ferments and distills cherries, pears, apricots and plums from local orchards into aromatic eau de vies, clear brandies that capture the essence of each fruit and serve as a perfect digestif.
 Check out the barrel-aged Spirit of Apple or spread some amore with Black Star’s red and white vinifera grappas.